 Poland

-In addition, Polish R&D activities are becoming increasingly financed by the private sector thus fostering interest among global market players.
+In addition, Polish R&D activities are becoming increasingly financed by the private sector, thus fostering interest among global market players.
 For instance, companies like ABB, Google, Siemens, Motorola, Delphi Automotive, Intel, and McKinsey opened their R&D centers in Poland.

 Ukraine

-Ukraine is a home to roughly 300,000 ICT professionals.
+Ukraine is home to roughly 300,000 ICT professionals.
 Approximately 60% of all tech experts work for IT outsourcing and IT outstaffing companies.

 Read more: Software development outsourcing to Ukraine: All you need to know